Locations Contact

 • Avoiding things that can contribute to nerve damage, such as sitting in cramped positions, smoking, repetitive motions, exposure to toxic chemicals, and drinking too much alcohol

-Foot & Ankle Specialty Group is a podiatry clinic that has been proudly serving the Rancho Santa Margarita and Newport Beach community since 2001.
+Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. is a podiatry clinic that has been proudly serving the Rancho Santa Margarita and Newport Beach community since 2001.
 We provide patients with an outstanding experience, from their first consultation to their last follow-up.

 Founder Dr. Salma Aziz spends plenty of time with her patients in order to develop the ideal treatment plan for their unique needs, and with the additions of Dr. Petrina Yokay and Dr. Jessica Arneson and strengths and specialties that they bring to the team, we are now able to offer patients even more.